The House on Skull Mountain: Release

+The motion picture had its world premiere at Loew's Grand Theater in Atlanta, Georgia, on October 16, 1974.

 Fox released The House on Skull Mountain on DVD in September 2007.

 Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle described the film as having "crusty acting and hokey dialogue".
 In his book Mixed Blood Couples, film critic Steven Jay Schneider suggests that the choice of making French's and Michelle's characters cousins is an excuse to avoid depicting miscegenation.